alyssaduarte/SQL/README.md

 Take a look around -- hope you find something interesting!

 ## 🚀 About Me
-- 👩🏽‍🎓 Education: Bachelors of Health Sciences with a minor in Psychology
+- 👩🏽‍🎓 Education: Bachelors of Health Sciences with a Minor in Psychology
 - 🔭 I’m currently working on transitioning my career into data analytics
 - 👯 I’m looking to collaborate on data visualization projects and real-world datasets
 - ⚡ Fun fact: I have two spleens-more storage for analytics, right?